shimondoodkin/red-blue-paint/README.md

 it is said in several places the more training the more the effect. lots of practice makes the effect permanent

+it is posible because eyes if not desease are usually ok but usually not trained to see well because looking at computer long time. eyes usually can focus given some time but they vlur to connect both eyes emades beter so they dont focus. all it needs jsut show brain good information.